Hidden Payoffs and New Stories

 So how do you identify the payoff?

-Or my favorite that my dad taught me: “What does this behavior/situation allow me to continue doing or keep me from having to do?”
+Or the question dad learned from P’taah: “What does this behavior/situation allow me to continue doing or keep me from having to do?”

 For example, a friend kept complaining there were no work opportunities in her city.
 Despite my pointing out to her that “it is as we speak,” she continued complaining.
 I suspect her hidden payoff was that as long as she could blame the lack of opportunity on the area, she couldn’t be faulted for not being successful in her career.
 She’s fault free; it’s her stupid town to blame for her unemployment.